stardog-union/launchpad-docs/providers/kerberos.md

 # Kerberos Configuration

+> [!IMPORTANT]
+> **This documentation has moved.** The current version is published at
+> [docs.stardog.com/launchpad/login-providers/kerberos/](https://docs.stardog.com/launchpad/login-providers/kerberos/) and is no longer
+> updated here.
+This page is kept so existing links keep working.

 ![Kerberos](../assets/kerberos-logo.jpg)

 Kerberos can be used as a login provider to authenticate users into Launchpad.
 Kerberos does not currently support SSO connections to Stardog endpoints.